IS2AI/construction-sites-detection/README.md

 # Construction-sites-detection project
 This repo contains code and dataset for training and testing ml model which implements instance segmentation of construction sites.
+Pre-print of the respective paper availbale [at this link](https://www.techrxiv.org/users/690877/articles/1340077-csds-ai-based-construction-site-detection-and-segmentation-tool-for-satellite-images).

 # Architectures:
 Yolo-v8 and Yolo-v11: [https://github.com/ultralytics/ultralytics](https://github.com/ultralytics/ultralytics) <br/>